Risk Management: Impersonation & Synthetic Media

 You receive an urgent email from a known vendor asking to update their banking details.
 They provide a new phone number in the email to call if you have questions.
 What MUST you do before processing the change?

-If you suspect an impersonation or social engineering attempt, speed is critical.
-A delayed response allows attackers to pivot to other employees.
+When you suspect an impersonation or social engineering attempt, speed and discretion are critical.
+A delayed response allows attackers to pivot laterally to other employees.

-Notify the Information Security Team right away so network logs can be preserved and containment actions can begin.
+Notify the Information Security Team immediately via designated internal channels.
+Early reporting ensures network logs are preserved and containment actions begin.

 Employees are strictly prohibited from responding to the threat actor or making public comments without coordination from Legal and Corporate Communications.